carla-simulator/carla/Docs/tuto_A_add_map.md

 __2.__ Check the name of the meshes.
 By default, pedestrians will be able to walk over sidewalks, crosswalks, and grass (with minor influence over the rest).

+    If no `.json` is provided, the name must be `map_package`

+If you don't have a .json then you don't need to specify a name unless you want to change the default map_package name.
+That is what I was intending to say, sorry.
 *   Sidewalk = `Road_Sidewalk`.
 *   Grass = `Road_Grass`.